 This Appendix also includes information regarding exchange controls and certain other issues of which the Participant should be aware with respect to the Participant's participation in the Plan.
 The information is based on the securities, exchange control and other laws in effect in the respective countries as of April 20, 2020.
 Such laws are often complex and change frequently.
-As a result, the Company strongly recommends that the Participant not rely on the information noted herein as the only source of information relating to the consequences of the Participant's participation in the Plan because the information may be out of date by the time the vested PSUs are settled in the Participant or the Participant sells the Shares issued upon settlement of the PSUs.
+As a result, the Company strongly recommends that the Participant not rely on the information noted herein as the only source of information relating to the consequences of the Participant's participation in the Plan because the information may be out of date by the time the Participant exercises the Stock Option or sells the Shares acquired under the Plan.